Anti-Inflammatory Diet Plan →

 Units Scale

-• 10-ounce can of coconut milk
+• 10 ounce can coconut milk

-• ⅓ to ½ cups coconut sugar
+• ⅓ to ½ cup coconut sugar

 • ¼ teaspoon sea salt